nova-pkgs/python/Doc/library/socketserver.rst

 overriding its :meth:`~BaseRequestHandler.handle` method;
 this method will process incoming requests.
 Second, you must instantiate one of the server classes, passing it the server's address and the request handler class.
-It is recommended to use the server in a :keyword:`with` statement.
 Then call the :meth:`~BaseServer.handle_request` or :meth:`~BaseServer.serve_forever` method of the server object to process one or many requests.
-Finally, call :meth:`~BaseServer.server_close` to close the socket (unless you used a :keyword:`!with` statement).
+Finally, call :meth:`~BaseServer.server_close` to close the socket.

 When inheriting from :class:`ThreadingMixIn` for threaded connection behavior, you should explicitly declare how you want your threads to behave on an abrupt shutdown.
 The :class:`ThreadingMixIn` class defines an attribute *daemon_threads*, which indicates whether or not the server should wait for thread termination.
 You should set the flag explicitly if you would like threads to behave autonomously; the default is :const:`False`, meaning that Python will not exit until all threads created by :class:`ThreadingMixIn` have exited.

 Server classes have the same external methods and attributes, no matter what network protocol they use.